stowball/hucssley/README.md

 ### Reset

-Here is a list of variables and default values that are available to customise the CSS reset:
+Here is a list of variables and default values that are available to customize the CSS reset:

 ```scss
 $hu-reset: true;